2013 Maldivian Second Division Football Tournament

-Statistics of Second Division Football Tournament in the 2013 season.
-The FAM rebranded the name of the 'Second Division Football Tournament to Enjoy Championship after the sponsor from Enjoy juice.
+These are the statistics of Second Division Football Tournament in the 2013 season.
+The FAM rebranded the name of the "Second Division Football Tournament" to "Enjoy Championship" after the sponsorship from Enjoy juice.

 Teams

-9 teams are competing in the 2013 Second Division Football Tournament, and these teams were divided into 2 groups.
+Nine teams competed in the 2013 Second Division Football Tournament, divided into two groups.

 Group stage round

-From each group, the top two teams will be advanced for the league round.
+From each group, the top two teams advanced to the league round.

 Group 1

 Club Green Streets and Mahibadhoo SC advanced to the league round as the top two teams of the group.

 Group 2

 Club Zefrol and Sports Club Mecano advanced to the league round as the top two teams of the group.

 League round

-The top two teams from each group will be qualified to compete in this round.
-As a total of four teams will be playing in this round of the tournament, the top two teams from this round will be advanced to the Final.
-The top two teams of this round will also play in the Playoff for 2014 Dhivehi League.
-Mahibadhoo SC and Sports Club Mecano claimed the first and second position to advance for the Final.
+The top two teams from each group qualified to compete in this round.
+As a total of four teams played in this round of the tournament, the top two teams from this round will be advanced to the final.
+The top two teams of this round also played in the playoff for the 2014 Dhivehi League.
+Mahibadhoo SC and Sports Club Mecano claimed the first and second position to advance to the final.